71 Himachal Pradesh Photos Capturing The Most Heartfelt and Nature-Filled Moments of My Four-Month Road Trip in the State

 Not only food, lodging, you can buy local cheese and pickles here too.

 We clicked this picture near Rohanda.
 My partner had sprained his leg on the Shikari hike.
 So we were giving his knee a rest by doing simple walks around Rohanda before going for the big Kamrunag hike.
-So on this rest day we walked about 12 km.
-Oh well.
+So, on this rest day, we walked about twelve km.
+Oh well!
+The simple pleasures we found on the aimless wandering made up for the effort.

 This was one of my favorite Himachal Pradesh picture because I hope one day everyone take what’s written on the walls seriously.